Aurosonic7/Project_with_nextjs/README.md

 # Project_with_nextjs
-Is my project with nexus
+Is my project with nextjs